Was burning like a silver flame

 - In the Mai Hime fic Theogony, Shizuru is the goddess of charm, persuasion and seduction.
 Hade's daughter Natsuki catches her eye.

 - Deconstructed in Chemistry.
 The Winged Unicorn Cadance is the Goddess of Love and, subsequently, Lust as well.
-Without medication, she goes into a heat-like state where she has an attraction to Anything That Moves and suffers from love magic Power Incontinence.
+Without medication, she goes into a heat-like state where she has an attraction to everyone and suffers from love magic Power Incontinence.

 - In Around the World in Eighty Days, Sir Francis Cromarty points out a statue of Kali, and says that she is the Hindu goddess of love and death.
 "Of death, perhaps," replies Passepartout, "but of love — that ugly old hag?
 Never!"